b3rt1ng/NOVA/README.md

 ### 💫 troubleshooting 💫

-> *Q: The scrit doesn't resolve any mac adress, what do i do ?*
+> *Q: The scrit doesn't resolve any mac adress, what do I do ?*
 > R: This is most likely because you didn't ran the script as a superuser so the script cannot execute the ARP command and get the current ARP table.

-> *Q: I can't install the manuf file usint the instalation script.*
+> *Q: I can't install the manuf file using the instalation script.*
 > R: Just save the [manuf](https://gitlab.com/wireshark/wireshark/raw/master/manuf) file on the same folder as NOVA and just name it "manuf".
 The script will then be able to use it.

-> *Q: Why can i select my own device ? isn't it dangerous ?
+> *Q: Why can I select my own device ? isn't it dangerous ?
 > R: I will disable the ability to do this later.
 It Should not do anything bad tho.
 Still, you can choose to target the gateway by selecting multiple devices.
 This is not a problem but for the moment, it's not usefull since i didn't worked on the mitm attack yet.